 The Company recognizes derivative instruments as either assets or liabilities on the accompanying condensed consolidated balance sheets at fair value.
-The Company records changes in the fair value (i.e., gains or losses) of the derivatives that have been designated as cash flow hedges in its consolidated balance sheets as accumulated other comprehensive income (loss) and in its consolidated statements of comprehensive income (loss) as a loss or gain on cash flow hedge valuation.
+The Company records changes in the fair value (i.e., gains or losses) of the derivatives that have been designated as cash flow hedges in its consolidated balance sheets as accumulated other comprehensive income (loss), and in its consolidated statements of comprehensive income (loss) as a unrealized gain or loss or gain on derivative contracts.
+All related cash flow hedge valuation flows are reported in the operating activities section of the consolidated statements of cash flows.

 On November 30, 2023, the Company entered into an interest rate swap agreement that the Company designated as cash flow hedge to fix the variable interest rate on a portion of the Company's term loan (see Note 6, "Debt Obligations" for information regarding our indebtedness).
 The interest rate swap agreement has a total notional amount of \$50.0 million, has a fixed annual interest rate of 4.77%, and expires on September 29, 2026.
-As of March 29, 2024, the effective portion of the Company's interest rate swap agreement designated as a cash flow hedge before tax effects was \$0.5 million, of which no amounts were reclassified from accumulated other comprehensive income (loss) to interest expense in the three months ended March 29, 2024.
+As of March 29, 2024 June 28, 2024, the effective portion of the Company's interest rate swap agreement designated as a cash flow hedge before tax effects was \$0.5 \$0.7 million, of which no amounts were reclassified from accumulated other comprehensive income (loss) to interest expense in the three six months ended March 29, 2024 June 28, 2024.
 The Company expects to reclassify \$0.1 million from accumulated other comprehensive income (loss) to interest expense within the next twelve months.